awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-crowd-textract-detection.md

 #### no\-key\-edit<a name="textract-attributes-no-key-edit"></a>

 This prevents the workers from editing the keys of annotations passed through `initialValue`\.
-This prevents workers from editing the keys that have been detected on your documents\.
-This is required\.
+If you want to prevent workers from editing the keys that have been detected on your documents, you should include this attribute\.

 #### no\-geometry\-edit<a name="textract-attributes-no-geometry-edit"></a>

 This prevents workers from editing the polygons of annotations passed through `initialValue`\.
 For example, this would prevent the worker from editing the bounding box around a given key\.
-This is required\.
+In most scenarios, you should include this attribute\.

 ### Element Hierarchy<a name="textract-crowd-element-hierarchy"></a>